qiita-spots/qiita/qiita_pet/support_files/doc/source/processingdata/processing-recommendations.rst

      - Species: 5,636
      - Strains: 84

-   - Note: Nucleotide sequences per genome were concatenated with a linker of 20 "N"s.

 #.
-Rep82
-   NCBI representative and reference microbial genomes, corresponding to RefSeq release 82.
+Rep82: NCBI representative and reference microbial genomes, corresponding to RefSeq release 82.

+   - Not available anymore for new processing
    - Domains: Bacteria, Archaea, Viruses/Viroids
    - Number of genomes: 10,519
    - Total length (bp): 20,387,349,319
+   - Note: Plasmids were isolated from bacterial and archaeal host genomes and considered as separate genomes.
    - Numbers of taxonomic units:

      - Kingdoms: 6